Recent Reads is a series to me to feature five books I’ve read (or experienced) recently along with my verdicts.

 Brown Girl Dreaming

 by Jacqueline Woodson

 A collection of narrative poetry that captures the excitement and pitfalls of adolescence as a minority.
 Absolutely beautiful.
 I listened to this one read by Ms. Woodson herself, and I think that’s the best way to go.

 by Helen Macdonald

 I went into this memoir with high hopes, and I really wanted to enjoy it.
 It’s won so many awards and garnered such praise!
 Macdonald wrote H is for Hawk after her father’s sudden death, and she explores her grief as she trains a goshawk.
 There are some really lovely moments, especially as Macdonald describes her sadness and realizations about her father’s life and her attachment to him.
 However, I think the book ultimately falls flat as she interweaves her retelling of T. H. White’s similar experience in training a goshawk.

 I LOVED THIS BOOK.
 I’d never read Patchett, but I hope to rectify that soon.
-I picked up this novel in the airport before Chris’ and my long flight from Boston to Milan.
-I devoured it, and then re-started it from the beginning.
+I picked up this novel at the airport before Chris’ and my long flight from Boston to Milan.
+I devoured it and then immediately re-started it.
 I don’t think I’ve ever done that before.

 Commonwealth is a story of two families through generations and the repercussions of an infidelity.
 Sound familiar?
 (In fact, Anna Karenina’s first line would make sense here: “Happy families are all alike; every unhappy family is unhappy in its own way.”)
 But Patchett’s first line is just as gripping: “The christening party took a turn when Albert Cousins arrived with gin.”
 I do love a good first line.